kevinpapst/AdminLTEBundle/Resources/docs/migration_guide.md

 ## Changed route aliases

-The file `routes.yml` was removed and the route-aliases were moved to the file `admin-lte.yaml` and config-key `admin_lte.routes`.
+The file `routes.yml` was removed and the route-aliases were moved to the file `admin-lte.yaml` in the config key `admin_lte.routes`.

 The configuration was simplified, it is now a key-value definition, where the key is the theme-internal name and the value is the route name for your application.